netbirdio/docs/misc/idp-sync/api.md

 Updates the selected parameters for a specific integration.

 Request
-- `serviceAccountKey`: A Base64 encoded string derived from a service account key JSON.For the creation of the service account key JSON, refer to the provided [IdP guideline](idp.md).
+- `service_account_key`: A Base64 encoded string derived from a service account key JSON.For the creation of the service account key JSON, refer to the provided [IdP guideline](idp.md).
   Encode service account JSON to base64 by using the command:
 ```shell
   base64 -i <SERVICE_ACCOUNT_KEY_PATH>
 ```
--  `syncInterval`: Optional.
+-  `sync_interval`: Optional.
 Should not be less than 300 seconds.
 - `enabled`: Optional.
 Used to disable/enable the integration.

 ```shell
 curl --request PUT \